Afek-Sakaju/sparta-war-room/README.md

 **Command lines**

+- `npm install` <br /> Install all the necessary packages for running and developing the server-side.
 - `npm run start`<br /> Build the _TS_ code and execute the compiled _JS_ project.
 - `npm run dev`<br /> Run _TS_ code with _nodemon_ for seamless development

 - `cd-client`<br/> Access the client directory to initiate client-side development.
+  - `npm install` <br /> Install all the necessary packages for running and developing the client-side.
   - `npm run sass-compile`<br /> Compile all the _SCSS_ files to _CSS_ files.
   - `npm run sass-watch-folder`<br />Automatically compiles SCSS files into CSS files whenever changes are detected.